 What a year.
 In spite of everything, the S&P 500 remains up around 7.5% in 2020 (excluding dividends).
 Imagine making that prediction back in mid-to-late March.
 Even after this incredible rally, I’m not sure the market is all together that expensive.
-I know that may sound strange, but forward earnings estimates for 2022 were at circa $190 for the S&P 500 last time I checked; call that equivalent to a forward price-to-earnings ratio of around 18.5.
+I know that may sound strange, but forward earnings estimates for 2022 were at circa $190 for the S&P 500 last time I checked.
+Call that equal to a forward price-earnings (“PE”) ratio of around 18.5.
 Is that really so expensive when corporate bond yields trade around the 3.4% mark?
 I’m not so sure.

 That brings me to Asian equities.
-If you can make a decent case for the S&P 500 right now, then Asian and emerging markets look even better in my view.
+If you can make a decent case for the S&P 500 right now, then Asian and emerging markets look even better.
 Check out something like the iShares China Large Cap UCITS ETF as just one example.
-This exchange traded fund basically tracks fifty of the largest Chinese stocks that trade on the Hong Kong Stock Exchange.
+This exchange traded fund basically tracks fifty of the largest Chinese stocks trading on the Hong Kong Stock Exchange.
 Now, it is well known that China has been responsible for a big chunk of global growth in recent times.
 The country’s GDP has grown at a 6.5% per annum average clip over the past five years or so.
-Despite that, the ETF’s current underlying P/E ratio clocks in at just 11.8x annual profit according to iShares, which makes for an earnings yield approaching 8.5%.
+Despite that, the ETF’s current PE ratio clocks in at 11.8 according to iShares, equal to an 8.5% earnings yield.
 I’d wager the fund will have a very good decade ahead of it in terms of total return.

 Schroder Asian Income

 The final reason is probably the most important: the current valuation looks pretty modest.
-Morningstar has the portfolio’s blended price-to-earnings ratio at 13.6x, with that accurate as of the end of 3Q20.
-Schroder has the figure at 14.9x.
-Let’s split the difference (probably due to timing differences and methodology of earnings calculations) and call it a 7% earnings yield.
+Morningstar has the portfolio’s blended PE at 13.6, with that accurate as of the end of 3Q20.
+Schroders has the figure at 14.9.
+Let’s split the difference, probably due to timing differences and methodology, and call it a 7% earnings yield.
 That looks quite attractive given the current economic environment we find ourselves in.
 Income seekers can also bank a circa 4% cash dividend too.
-Asian blue chips have held up quite well so far on the dividend front, as evidenced by the fund’s interim distribution, unlike stalwarts in the UK.
+On that note, Asian blue chips have held up quite well so far on the dividend front, as evidenced by the fund’s interim distribution, unlike stalwarts in the UK.
 The fund distributes semi-annually, typically in September and March.

-In any case, things looks pretty well positioned here in terms of the long-term outlook.
+Things looks pretty well positioned here in terms of the long-term outlook.
 The fund has delivered average annual returns of around 8.5% over the past ten years if my numbers are right, and I don’t see why it can’t at least match that in the next decade.
-A 4% base dividend yield means that mid-single-digit corporate earnings growth on top should get us us there after fees (0.84% per annum).
-Given Asia is usually associated with higher growth prospects, this does not seem a particularly aggressive long-term target.
-On that basis, I’d say Schroder Asian Income is attractively valued for anybody looking for a more conservative way to own Asian equities.
+A 4% base dividend yield means that mid-single-digit growth should get us there after fees, which currently stand at 0.84% per annum.
+This does not seem a particularly aggressive target given Asia sports higher growth prospects.
+On that basis, Schroder Asian Income looks fairly valued for those wanting a more conservative way to own Asian equities.